freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/010_Projections/+page.md

 ## Lists

-For a property of type list, you can specify whether it should be projected horizontally or vertically.
+For list properties, you can specify horizontal or vertical projection.
 Both options are optional.
 If neither `vertical` nor `horizontal` is specified, the property will be displayed as a vertical list by default.